 In 2016, regional governments accounted for 41.4% of subnational expenditure (unweighted average).
 There are however significant discrepancies across countries, especially between federal and unitary countries (Figure 1.4).
 In federal countries, regional governments carry a large share of subnational government expenditure, accounting for almost 69% of subnational government expenditure (unweighted average).
 On top of the list are Australia and Mexico, where the states carry more than 80% of total SNG expenditure.
-These countries are followed by Belgium, Canada and Spain where regional government expenditure discrepancies account for states than half of total subnational expenditure, reflecting a strong contribution from municipalities.
+These countries are followed by Belgium, Canada and Spain where regional government expenditure accounted for more than 70% of total SNG expenditure.
+On the other hand, in the United States, states account for slightly less than half of total subnational expenditure, reflecting a strong contribution from municipalities.